VianneyMI/monggregate/docs/tutorial/search.md

 Let's review what is going on here.

 The first search call, initializes a `$search` stage with an "empty" `compound` operator.
-The second search call, completes the `compound` operator by adding a `must` clause.
+The second search call, completes the `compound` operator by adding a `text` operator in a `must` clause.
-The third search call, appends a `mustNot` clause to the `compound` operator.
+The third search call, appends a `text` operator in a `mustNot` clause to the `compound` operator.

 At the end, the generated query will return documents containing the word "varieties" in the "description" field, but not containing the word "apples" in the "description" field.